| FRANKIE SUMATRA’S TOP 20 MODERN

 All I knew about these cats was they were a New York City combo who incorporated

 diverse musical influences into their uniquely swinging repertoire.
+And what a spicy gumbo "Ghetto Swing Extreme"

 proved to be.
 The Hounds take a Cab Calloway/Slim Gaillard swing template